 • your name and other names you have been known by in the past

 • your date of birth and

 • the name of the other party (if any) in your legal dispute, including their date of birth if you know it

 Other organisations who may contact us on your behalf with your permission, may also give us personal information about you so we can decide whether we can help you with a tenancy problem.

 • Decide if we can help you with a tenancy related legal problem or

 • Give you general legal information and potentially specialist legal advice and representation about your individual situation.

+We are also in the process of merging with two other community legal centres.
+Once the three organisations have merged, our services will be provided by a new organisation with a different name.
+We may share your personal information with these other organisations to determine and avoid any potential conflicts of interest.
 To prove to our funders that we do our job and to analyse how we are helping people so we can improve our services, TWA will sometimes use de-identified data generated from your personal information to create reports for our funders, ourselves and our Annual Report.
 We may also use the de-identified data for research informing our law reform and advocacy work.